How Much Is My Life Insurance Policy Worth?

 A tax-free 1035 exchange is a good option when you still want life insurance, but you need something different than the policy you currently have.

 Many term and permanent life policies can be sold for cash in a life settlement.
 A life settlement transfers your policy, along with the cash value and death benefit, to a new owner.
-In return, you receive a lump sum of cash that you can use for any purpose (though a portion of the proceeds may be taxable).
+In return, you receive a lump sum of cash that you can use for any purpose, though a portion of the proceeds may be taxable.
 Once the transaction closes, that new owner pays the premiums.
+This transaction doesn’t cancel your policy, but since the new owner becomes responsible for paying premiums, it has a similar end result to surrendering it but with a higher payout.

 The value of your life insurance in a life settlement is always more than the policy’s cash value or surrender value.
 Depending on the details of your coverage, your life insurance may be worth up to 60% of the death benefit.
 This makes the life settlement a great option if your goal is to maximize the cash return from your life insurance.